linode/terraform-provider-linode/website/docs/r/volume.html.md

 * `region` - (Required) The region where this volume will be deployed.
 Examples are `"us-east"`, `"us-west"`, `"ap-south"`, etc. See all regions [here](https://api.linode.com/v4/regions). *Changing `region` forces the creation of a new Linode Volume.*.

 - - -

+* `source_volume_id` - (Optional) The ID of a Linode Volume to clone.
+NOTE: Cloned volumes must be in the same region as the source volume.

 * `size` - (Optional) Size of the Volume in GB.